oasisprotocol/old-docs/src/operators/architecture-overview.md

 on the consensus layer can be found [here](https://docs.oasis.dev/operators/incentives-proposal.html).

-## Oasis Network Parallel-Runtimes (ParaTimes)
+## Oasis Network Parallel Runtimes (Paratimes)

-In addition to a decentralized Consensus Layer, Oasis will also allow for anyone to add their own runtime to the Network.
+In addition to a decentralized Consensus Layer, Oasis will also allow for anyone to add their own parallelizable runtime, or paratime, to the Network.
 The system was developed this way in order to achieve the highest degree of decentralization, while also separating consensus from execution — improving network throughput and scalability.
 In addition, supporting parallel runtimes allows for specialized support for different workloads.
-For example, confidential runtimes could mandate that nodes to use trusted execution environments, where as a non-confidential runtime would have less restrictive hardware requirements.
+For example, confidential paratimes could mandate that nodes to use trusted execution environments, where as a non-confidential paratime would have less restrictive hardware requirements.

 In this model, any runtime developer can use the open-sourced [Oasis Runtime](https://github.com/oasislabs/oasis-runtime) or any other runtime they choose to use.
-The privacy and confidentiality technologies baked into the Oasis Runtime allow it to support confidential smart contract transactions and the use to TEEs including Intel SGX and others, but can be used for non-confidential smart contracts as well.
+The privacy and confidentiality technologies baked into the Oasis Runtime allow it to support confidential smart contract transactions and the use of trusted execution environmeents (TEEs) including Intel SGX and others, but it can be used for non-confidential smart contracts as well.

-Key highlights of the Oasis Network ParaTimes:
+Key highlights of the Oasis Network Paratimes:

 * **Who can manage a runtime:** Anyone.
-We welcome you to use the Oasis Runtime code as a base, copy, or add your own existing runtime.
+We welcome you to use the Oasis Runtime code as a base, copy, or add your own existing paratime.
-* **How can validators participate in these runtime:** Runtime developers will be able to specify conditions on the nodes to run compute for their runtime.
+* **How can validators participate in these runtimes:** Runtime developers will be able to specify conditions on the nodes to run compute for their runtime.
   Node operators can make themselves available to runtimes, or, if you’re a runtime developer looking for operators, you can find a list of potential